-2999 9.3.1 Expanding Existing Reservoirs
+2716 9.3.1 Expanding Existing Reservoirs

 Expansion of several existing reservoirs serving Big Valley Basin would increase the capacity of surface water for irrigation and recharge projects as well as help balance the water budget.
-An increase in water storage would make the basin more sustainable toregarding climate variability and decreases in snowpack while also relieving pressure on groundwater for irrigation in Big Valley.
-One larger reservoir, Robert's Reservoir, is located northeast of Lookout and has a current capacity of 5,500 acrefeet.
+An increase in water storage would make the Basin more sustainable regarding climate variability and decreases in snowpack while also relieving pressure on groundwater for irrigation in Big Valley.
+One larger reservoir, Robert's Reservoir, is located northeast of Lookout and has a current capacity of 5,500 AF.
 Possible scenarios for raising this reservoir's dam are shown in Figure 9-3.
-For example, raising Robert's Reservoir three feet would increase capacity 1900 acre-feet, an increase of 35%.
+For example, raising Robert's Reservoir 3 feet would increase capacity 1900 AF, an increase of 35 percent.